DanielFasel/Saaga/README.md

 The Database diagrams and wireframes can be found in a shared folder called *Saaga* on the site [Mega](https://mega.nz).
 If you do not have access to it contact Daniel.

+## New Installation Guide
+- Ruby (rbenv)
+- NodeJs (nvm)
+- Python (pyenv)
+- Yarn
+- Rails (for the specific ruby version)'
+- Postgresql
+- PgAdmin4
+- Initial Setup
+### Ruby

+### NodeJs

+### Python

+### Yarn

+### Rails

+### Postgresql

+### PgAdmin4

+### Initial Setup

+Since rails 5.1 webpack is integrated into rails.
+This allows us to use an option of the `rails new` command to install VueJs as we generate a new Rails app.
+Postgresql can also be setup in this initial phase with the help of an option.
+In other words the command to generate to initial files of our particular environement ggoes as follows: `rails new myapp --webpack=vue`.

+Before running the command we need to set up postgreql.
+So install the pg gem: `gem install pg`.
+Then Login as Postgres (`su - postgres`, not su -postgres because fedora doesn't have a root user anymore by default) to create a user for our new app/database.
+Then `psql` (mistake in the guide) and finally create the User "myapp" with the right of creating databases.  `create role myapp with createdb login password 'password1';`) Used the guide from this site: https://www.digitalocean.com/community/tutorials/how-to-setup-ruby-on-rails-with-postgres

 ## How to start?
 The following installations are required to work with Saaga.